 An empire waist sits very high, usually below your breasts or ribs.
 These waistlines are most often paired with ballgown skirts or generally larger dresses for a truly royal appearance.
 Because of this, empire waists are popular choices for royalty.
 They are quietly sophisticated and understated.

 The example in the picture above could be called a princess waist with halter sleeves.
 A princess cut is meant to frame your natural curves and falls straight or fitted below your waist.
-If you want to go for a look which retains your natural shape and charm, you should choose this one.
+If you want to go for a look that retains your natural shape and charm, you should choose this one.
 It is a classic choice for many brides every year because of its signature look.

 A train is the lengthier part of your dress that extends out onto the ground.
 Trains are special because they bring a unique flare to any bridal gown.
 In fact, many historical and fictional princesses have worn dresses with trains.
 They make the ultimate statement.